piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Speed dating

-With this format, either startup or mentor is assigned a location, usually a conference room or section of a larger worker area.
-The other party is then assigned the task of moving from station to station to meet with one another.
-This usually occurs on a very short timeframe, most commonly between 15 and 30 minutes.
+With this format, either startup or mentor is assigned an area within the accelerator, usually a conference room or section of a larger worker area.
+For this example, let's say it's the the Startup Founders.
+The other party — in this case, the Mentor — is assigned the task of moving from station to station to meet with the other party.
+This usually occurs on a very short timeframe, most commonly between 10 and 30 minutes.

+From the Mentor's perspective, progress goes something like this:

+- Mentor 1 meets with Startup 1
+- Mentor 1 meets with Startup 2
+- Mentor 1 meets with Startup 3…

+From the Startup's perspective, progress looks more like this:

+- Startup 1 meets with Mentor 1
+- Startup 1 meets with Mentor 2
+- Startup 1 meets with Mentor 3

+So as you can ascertain the best number of mentors to arrange for a speed dating session is less than or, ideally, equal to the number of Startups in your Accelerator.
+Too many, one way or the other, and someone's time is being wasted.
+Too few, and its value is questioned.

+But what if you have three times as many mentors wanting to participate as you have startups?
+That's right.
+Separate sessions.
+They could all occur on the same day.
+But divide the mentors evenly among your startups.
+It just works best.

 There is usually a smattering of mentor types, expertise, and skills in these situations, given people's busy schedules.
 It's often a "we'll take who we can get" approach.